About Mark

 With works featured on the Oprah Winfrey Show, Mark was a 2012 Grammy nominee for his Children’s Jazz Symphony – “JumpinJazz Kids – A Swinging Jungle Tale,” featuring the great Al Jarreau.
 Mark also won 5 Emmys for his work on the PBS Show, “The Big Green Rabbit.”

-Mark is joined on tour by an all-star line up that includes singer/ keyboardist and co-writer Linda Lawson, eTown drummer/singer Christian Teele and multi-instrumentalist Eric Moon on lap steel, keys, accordion and vocals.
+Mark is joined on tour by an all-star line up that includes singer/ keyboardist and co-writer Linda Lawson, eTown drummer/singer Christian Teele, multi-instrumentalist Eric Moon on lap steel, keys, accordion and vocals and Eric Thorin on bass and vocals.

 © 2024 Mark Oblinger